-Reboot the board using the new DTS and observe the LEDs default states change, except one of them which will not turn on.
+Reboot the board using the new DTS and observe the LEDs default states change, except one of them which will rapidly turn back off.
 It is expected.
 If you look again at the common file defining the LEDs, they are actually all linked to a linux, default-trigger.
 The default state only applies until the trigger starts its activity.
-The one that remains off is actually driven by the eMMC trigger, you can try to make it blink by creating a bit of activity on the eMMC bus (but do not overwrite its content!).
+The one quickly turns off is actually driven by the eMMC trigger, you can try to make it blink by creating a bit of activity on the eMMC bus (but do not overwrite its content!).